 To check for doneness make sure the internal temperature of your Chicken Katu is 165 degrees F. You’ll use a meat thermometer for this task.

-Cooking Tip: Be sure to invest in a good meat thermometer for your piece of mind.
-Finally, once your Chicken Katu has been fully fried, remove it from the fryer and allow it to cool on a rack for about five minutes or so before serving.
-Now you’re ready to eat.
-Enjoy!
+Finally, once your Breaded Fried Chicken has been fully cooked, remove it from the fryer and allow it to cool on a rack for about five minutes or so before serving.

 Midwest Breaded Fried Chicken

 - 6 skinless boneless chicken cutlets or butterflied chicken thighs